cdp1337/ARKSurvivalAscended-Linux/docs/using-beacon.md

 ![beacon-game-location.webp](../images/beacon-game-location.webp)

-On the next screen, select what to import, (probably everything), and finish the import.
+On the next screen, select what to import,
+(probably just the **Server Link** so as to not overwrite any existing Beacon configuration), and finish the import.

 ![beacon-finalize-import.webp](../images/beacon-finalize-import.webp)